 But if you are getting close to full repayment, it is recommended you switch to direct debit repayments to avoid paying too much through PAYE and then having to get a refund from the Student Loans Company (SLC).

-This is because PAYE deductions are calculated at 9% of pay above £26,575 (for the tax year 2020/21) but even though HMRC and the SLC are working towards more frequent data sharing which should mean that your SLC account is updated regularly it may not be completely accurate.
+This is because PAYE deductions are calculated at 9% of pay above £26,575 (for the tax year 2020/21) and even though HMRC and the SLC are working towards more frequent data sharing which should mean that your SLC account is updated regularly it may not be completely accurate.
 Therefore, it is still recommended to pay the SLC directly during the final years of loan repayments.

 The direct debit facility allows you to opt out of PAYE deductions up to two years prior to anticipated full repayment.

 The SLC should monitor borrowers' accounts with a view to identifying if you are getting close to full repayment and contact you to offer the switch to direct debit.
 But if your income fluctuates or if there is a delay in HMRC passing repayment information to the SLC, it could be difficult for the SLC to determine when you might be nearing full repayment.